monktastic/blog/pages/metaphysics/radical-skepticism-and-magic.md

 sprang into being five minutes ago, exactly as it then was, with a population that 'remembered' a wholly unreal past.*

 Suppose you see a picture from "yesterday."
-How can you know that it didn't *also* spring into being five minutes ago?
+How can you be sure that it didn't spring into being five minutes ago, with the rest of the world?
 It *seems* pretty darn unlikely, but we can't say it's impossible.
 Unfortunately, the problem is even worse than that.

-How do we know that it's *unlikely*?
+How do we know that it's "unlikely?"
 We know because the laws of physics just don't work that way.
 But when did we observe these "laws of physics?"
 In the "real" past?
 That's circular reasoning, so we can't trust it.
 Even Occam's Razor runs into this problem, relying as it does on past examples for support.
 In